-- 7.13 Trees 3, 7, 8, 9 & 10 are to be removed as they are not worthy of retention or located within the site in a position where they cannot be retained due to the proposed building footprints and associated infrastructure where encroachment will have an adverse impact on its roots and crown for viability and stability. - Tree 3: Pyrus spp.
-Pear; this exempt specimen is located within the property on the southern boundary and recommended to be removed as part of the proposed development. - Tree 7 & 8: Ligustrum lucidum Broad-Leaf Privet; these noxious weed specimens are located within the property to the south of the existing residence and are to be removed independent to the proposed development. - Tree 9: Tristaniopsis laurina Water Gum; located within the front of the existing residence and positioned where the structural root zone is within the proposed building envelope.
-If this current proposed design is approved, then this specimen cannot be retained and is recommended to be replaced as part of the proposed landscape works. - Tree 10: Backhousia citriodora Lemon Scented Myrtle; located within the middle of the property to the rear of the existing residence and positioned within the proposed driveway footprint.
-If this current proposed design is approved, then this specimen cannot be retained and is recommended to be replaced as part of the proposed landscape works. - 7.14 Removal of a tree within 6 m of a tree to be retained should be undertaken only by cutting down such a tree without damaging the trees to be retained, and by grinding out its stump.
+- 7.9 Trees 2^{x2}, 3 & 4 are to be removed as they are not worthy of retention or located within the site in a position where they cannot be retained due to the proposed building footprints and associated infrastructure where encroachment will have an adverse impact on its roots and crown for viability and stability. - Tree 2^{x2}: Lagerstroemia indica Crepe Myrtle; located within the site to the east of the existing residence and positioned within the proposed building envelope.
+These specimens have been repeatedly lopped back to fence height at 1.5 metres if this current proposed design is approved, then these specimens cannot be retained and are recommended to be replaced as part of the proposed landscape works. - Tree 3: Jacaranda mimosifolia Jacaranda; this specimen is now dead, located within the rear of the existing residence, positioned within the proposed carpark footprint and recommended for removal independent to the proposed development. - Tree 4: Lagerstroemia indica Crepe Myrtle; located within the rear of the existing residence and positioned within the proposed ramped pathway footprint.
+If this current proposed design is approved, then these specimens cannot be retained and are recommended to be replaced as part of the proposed landscape works. - 7.10 Removal of a tree within 6 m of a tree to be retained should be undertaken only by cutting down such a tree without damaging the trees to be retained, and by grinding out its stump.
 Where possible the structural roots of 20 mm diameter or greater of the tree to be cut down should not be removed, to minimise soil disturbance and to reduce the impact on the roots of any tree to be retained nearby.
-Where structural roots are to be removed, this should be undertaken manually using non-motorised hand tools after the stump has been ground out when such roots are often easier to locate from the site of the stump from which they have been severed.
+Where structural roots are to be removed, this should be undertaken manually by the use of non-motorised hand tools after the stump has been ground out when such roots are often easier to locate from the site of the stump from which they have been severed.